alan-tapper/hanszen-oweek-genealogy/index.md

 <body>
 <p>This site enables you to find the distance and path between two people in the tree through O-Week families.
 <br><br>
-Find Distance: Finds the length of the shortest path through the network from Person 1 to Person 2.
+Find Path: Finds the shortest path through the network from Person 1 to Person 2.
+Displays the people the path traverses and their relationships.
 <br><br>
-Find Path: Finds the shortest path as in Find Distance, but instead displays the people the path traverses and their relationships.
-<br><br>
 Explore Tree: Displays the immediate family of Person 1.
 Click on other people to display their immediate family.
 </p>
-<h5>Note: I do <em>not</em> have everyone in Hanszen in the network.
+<h6>Note: I do <strong>not</strong> have everyone in Hanszen in the network.
 If you want someone to be added, email amt15@rice.edu with the person to be added and a list of everyone (that you know of) in their O-Week Group.
 Also email if something you see is incorrect, or if you have any other suggestions.
-Thanks for helping expand the network!</h5>
+Thanks for helping expand the network!</h6>
     <form>
         <div>
             <label>Action</label>